unlikelyzero/python-3.6-playwright/README.md

 # Python 3.6 with Playwright Tests

 This project demonstrates running Playwright tests (requiring Python 3.9) alongside Python 3.6 tests using subprocess in a containerized environment.
+The ultimate goal is to be establish pattern for a stable and modern pytest execution environment which is capable of running playwright alongside a virtualenv environment which is running an older version of python.

-## Test Execution Flow
+## Test Execution Flow Diagram

 ### Local Test Execution
 ```mermaid